 Through my twenties, I joined local craft fairs, selling jewellery I made, together with a few beanbag frogs and other small sewn items.
 Whilst fairly successful, this came to an abrupt end when I was diagnosed with malignant melanoma in the nail bed of my thumb.
 Nerve damage following surgery meant that holding pins and a needle was difficult.
 I stopped sewing altogether and soon took up ceramics instead.

-Despite cancer stopping me sewing, six years later, it was the catalyst for me to start again.
+Despite cancer stopping me sewing, eight years later, it was the catalyst for me to start again.
 It was whilst recovering from further hand surgery at the end of 2006, that the seed of an idea popped into my head.
 I was sat on the sofa, feeling sorry for myself as I had just had half my thumb amputated, when I started to think about all of the fabric I had in the cupboard.
 I thought about my love of fabric handbags that were for sale on the High Street and I realised I could make my own.
 Within half an hour, I had a business name and was ordering business cards!

 Having started out making cloth handbags, I soon broadened my horizons to include peg bags and lavender bags, followed by doorstops and cushions.
 Most recently laundry bags and toy bags were added to the collection.
 I am now so busy making homewares, I rarely get a chance to actually make a handbag.